 There are ways to see a lawyer even if you cannot afford one, and you should always try to contact a lawyer before applying to the USCIS.
-Your conversation with the attorney will be confidential, and he or she cannot report you to the USCIS.
+Your conversation with the attorney will be confidential, and s/he cannot report you to the USCIS.

 You will also see a list of legal services offices on the Advocates and Shelters page for your state on this website.